google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 [end of article]

-This information is for those who have a tendency to be a pack rat (which apparently is a tendency we all share as human beings)!
+I included this information for those who have a tendency to be a pack rat or live or know someone who is.
+Apparently, there is a tendency in all of us to be a pack rate.
+It's a trait we all share as human beings.
 Who knew??

 Since the topic of "pack rat" is universal, I will keep a look out for more information on the subject.